shaloo/docs.arcana/docs/auth/web3-ops/unity-wallet-ops.md

 {% include "./code-snippets/auth_unity_web3_wallet_ops.md" %}

-That is all! :material-party-popper:
+!!! an-note "Supported Wallet Operations"

       The supported methods in the `Request` function may vary depending on the selected blockchain network, EVM chains, or non-EVM chains, such as Solana or MultiversX.
 See the [[index-wallet-ux|supported JSON/RPC Web3 operations]] for a list of chain-specific methods supported via the `Request` call of the {{config.extra.arcana.gaming_sdk_name}}.

 ## What's Next?